 We know that many of our students want to weigh admission offer options, which is not possible with Early Decision.
 If you want to apply early to St. Olaf and receive your admission notification early, send us your Early Action application.
 The Early Action deadline is November 1; you’ll hear from us by December 22.
 Early Action is non-binding, so you may still apply to other colleges.
 After you receive your admission notification from us, you are not required to make your college choice until May 1.
 Early Action applicants will get the same consideration for scholarships and need-based financial aid as our Early Decision and Regular Decision applicants.
 If you want to find out early if you’re admitted to St. Olaf while you consider other colleges, this is the early application option for you.

-- First you’ll need to decide if it’s right for you.
-(Scroll down for our top 5 reasons why Early Decision is a great choice.)
+- First, you’ll need to decide if Early Decision is right for you.
+(See our top 5 reasons why Early Decision is a great choice.)
 Early Action is also a good option if you’re ready to hit that “submit” button.

 - Then, you’ll need to submit either the Common Application or the Coalition Application, which go live on August 1.
-You need to submit the same materials for Early Decision as required for Regular Decision.
+You need to submit the same materials for Early Decision and Early Action as required for Regular Decision.

 - Additionally, if you’re applying Early Decision, we need the Early Decision Agreement to be submitted with signatures from you, a parent/guardian, your school counselor, and yourself.
 The Agreement states that you understand the binding nature of Early Decision, and — after reviewing financial aid and scholarship awards — you will commit to St. Olaf, withdrawing your applications at other colleges.